JueXuanChen/MyProjects/02_Going_concern_prediction/readme.md

 # Going Concern Predction Dataset

 ## Description
-* Using Going Concern Predction Dataset to trainig neural network model for going concern predction
+* Using data such as company financial ratios and size indicators to train neural network model for going concern predction
 * **Overall accuracy for testing up to 86.36%**

 ## Data